 As recalled by McLeod Bethune, she accompanied her mother on a laundry delivery to a White family.
 When she entered the children’s nursery, she would open a book and one of the White children reportedly snatched the book, telling her to “put that down…you can’t read.”

 She would credit that moment as pivotal in sparking a change within her.
+Watch below:

 Her scholastic endeavors were nearly derailed after the family’s mule died and money grew scarce.
 She would temporarily abandon her studies to help on the land, but a benevolent dressmaker in Denver offered a scholarship.
 Mary Jane was selected and was sent to the Scotia Seminary for Girls in Concord, North Carolina.

 After graduating from the school, she had aims of becoming a missionary in Africa but instead headed to Chicago to study at the Moody Bible Institute on a scholarship.
 Graduating in 1895, she would return to the South and taught in several mission schools much like the one she attended.
 She married in 1898 to fellow teacher Albertus Bethune and bore one son.
 The couple separated in 1907.

-In 1904, Bethune rented a small house in Daytona, Fla., and subsequently began the Literary and Industrial Training School for Negro Girls.
+In 1904, Bethune rented a small house in Daytona, Florida and subsequently began the Literary and Industrial Training School for Negro Girls.
 The school began on a small scale, with five girls and her son, Albert, making up the student body.